White-faced storm petrel: Behaviour

 The white-faced storm petrel is strictly pelagic outside the breeding season, and this, together with its often-remote breeding sites, makes this petrel a difficult bird to see from land.
 Only in severe storms might this species be pushed into headlands.
-There have been a handful of western Europe records from France, the United Kingdom and the Netherlands.
-It has a direct gliding flight and will patter on the water surface as it picks planktonic food items from the ocean surface.
 It is highly gregarious, but does not follow ships.
+This seabird burrows on both rocky slopes and flat sandy areas, favoring isolated islets for its nests.
 Like most petrels, its walking ability is limited to a short shuffle to the burrow.

 Breeding

 The white-faced storm petrel breeds on remote islands in the south Atlantic, such as Tristan da Cunha and also Australia and New Zealand.
-There are north Atlantic colonies on the Cape Verde Islands, Canary Islands and Savage Islands.
-It nests in colonies close to the sea in rock crevices and lays a single white egg.
-It spends the rest of the year at sea.
-It is strictly nocturnal at the breeding sites to avoid predation by gulls and skuas, and will even avoid coming to land on clear moonlit nights.
+There are also north Atlantic colonies on the Cape Verde Islands, Canary Islands and Savage Islands.
+It nests in dense colonies close to the sea in rock crevices and lays a single white egg.
+The burrows are very dense especially in forested areas where vegetation such as hollyhock and grasses help stabilize the soil, reducing the potential of burrows to collapse.
+It spends the rest of the year at sea and strictly nocturnal at the breeding sites to avoid predation by gulls and skuas, and will even avoid coming to land on clear moonlit nights.
+Other than that, to reduce the risk of predation, burrows near the edge of a colony may offer advantages as birds can land and enter their burrows faster.